Bumblebee202111/doubean-public/README.md

 * Widgets

-* Reuse more existing Douban preferences to make requests more consistent between the two apps
+* Allow rooted users to optionally submit more existing preferences from the Douban app to make requests more consistent between the two apps

 * Consider use single NavHost